geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab6_Ex2_Implement_Identity_Synch.md

 	‎**Get-MsolAccountSku**

 25. Repeat steps 22-24 for the **Purchasing** distribution group.
-Note that it only lists Holly Dickson as the lone member of the group.
+Note that it only lists Holly Spencer as the lone member of the group.
 This is because distribution group members are not synchronized in the cloud as part of the group; only the group owner is listed as a member of the group.

 26. Repeat steps 22-24 for the **Manufacturing** security group.
 In the **Manufacturing** group, you added the following members, each of which you should see in the list of group members: